silksil/react-practice-video-search-engine-app/README.md

 - Aim of this project was to get a basic understanding of React.
 - Redux has not been applied in this application.
 - Little effort has been put into styling, as the main aim of this project was to learn more about React.
+- Notes in relation to this project can be found throughout my [React cheatsheet folder](https://github.com/silksil/best-practices-cheatsheets/tree/master/client/react).

 ### Visual Representation App
 ![video-app](./video-app.gif)